SCHOOL RESOURCES

 Symptom presentation, impact, and accommodations for students with PANS/PANDAS

-PANS stands for Pediatric Acute-onset Neuropsychiatric Syndrome and includes all cases of abrupt onset Obsessive-Compulsive Disorder (OCD) and/or restrictive eating disorder, accompanied by at least 2 co-morbid symptoms listed below.
+PANS stands for Pediatric Acute-onset Neuropsychiatric Syndrome and presents with abrupt onset Obsessive-Compulsive Disorder (OCD) and/or restrictive eating disorder, accompanied by at least 2 co-morbid symptoms listed above.
 Unlike PANDAS, PANS does not require a streptococcal infection.
 While PANS is diagnosed clinically, the syndrome is believed to be the result of an immune response to one of a number of bacterial or viral infections that create autoimmune antibodies that affect the brain.
 The bacterial or viral infections include, but are not limited to, strep, Mycoplasma pneumonia, influenza, upper respiratory infections, and sinusitis.
 Psychosocial stresses can also exacerbate symptoms.

 PANDAS is an abbreviation for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections.
 The term is used to describe a subset of children and adolescents who suddenly develop an acute onset of Obsessive Compulsive Disorder (OCD) and/or tic disorders, following an infection of Group A streptococcus, such as “Strep throat”.
 It is typically accompanied by additional symptoms also found in PANS.